plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Bert Droesbeke**: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
 + **Manuel Feser**: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
 + **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP project, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
-+ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper project, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper and MGIS projects.
++ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper project, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS projects and the Trait Selector BrAPP.
 + **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
 + **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
 + **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.